 Top sights in Regensburg, a World Heritage Site

 This is still reflected today in the Old Town of Regensburg, which has been a Unesco World Heritage Site since 2006.
 A substantial amount of its medieval city has been preserved, with a wealth of buildings from the 12th to 14th centuries.
 It has the largest coherent collection of Romanesque and Gothic architecture north of the Alps as the World Cultural Heritage site in Regensburg extends over 183 hectares and encompasses about 1,000 monuments.
 Anyone interested in architecture and culture will want to stay here for more than just a few days.
 Located on the 12th-century Stone Bridge on the banks of the Danube, the World Heritage Visitor Centre is the perfect starting point for an initial overview of the city.
-The free parking spaces at Dultplatz and Am Protzenweiher are ideal for parking your motorhome or campervan.
+The free parking spaces at Dultplatz are ideal for parking your motorhome or campervan for the day.
 You can easily get to the Old Town from here on foot.
-If travelling with a caravan, you can also park your mobile home at the AZUR Camping Regensburg campsite.
+If travelling with a caravan or if you want to stay over night, you can also park your motorhome or caravan at the AZUR Camping Regensburg campsite.